mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 **Same person**: Also, could you tell me you mean when you use the word “defilement”?

 **Katagiri**: *Defilement* is when you see something through discrimination [...] complicated by consciousness.
-That means you leave a trace of your perception; that is discrimination.
+That means you leave a trace of your perception.
 That is called *defilement*.

 **Same person**: So *undefiled* is just being in the activity.

 **Katagiri**: Mm-hm.
-But it’s very clear.
-There is sleep as an object, and also a subject there.
-But when you are exactly participating in sleeping itself, the so-called process or function, [there is] no object.
-Do you understand that one?
-No object called “sleeping”.
-But if there is no object called sleeping, very naturally you don’t perceive you who sleeps.
+But it’s very clear; there is sleep as an object, and also a subject there.
+But when you are exactly participating in sleeping itself, the so-called process or function, [there is] no object called “sleeping”.
+If there is no object called sleeping, very naturally you don’t perceive you who sleeps.
 For you, there is no subject, no bodies, and no object.
 But there is very clearly subject and object.
 That is the total picture of sleeping, between you and sleep.

-The same applies to all activities.
+The same applies to [all] activities.
 Zazen is exactly [like] this; you can practice this [point].
 And this zazen practice can be extended into everyday life.
 That is everyday activities: sweeping the ground, wiping the floor.

 **Same person**: But at some point you can choose what activity you’re going to [do]?